 Catamount State Forest

-The trail system is in Catamount State Forest and is entered in Colrain Massachusetts.
-The town of Colrain was originally settled in the early 1800's by a few loyal friends of a prominent Boston judge.
+The town of Catamount was originally settled in the early 1800's by a few loyal friends of a prominent Boston judge.
 These people all decided that the city life was getting a little nutty and headed west to find an area to call their own.
 Catamount hill (not to be confused with the ski area of the same name) seemed a perfect spot to settle.

 But, the land was not easy to deal with.
 After many years of continuous struggle and loss, the area was abandoned just prior to the turn of the century.
 The severe winters with massive amounts of snow, the poor growing conditions in the rocky soil were simply not the hardships the children of the original settlers wanted to deal with.